ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [DeprecatedMixin](DeprecatedMixin.md) - Mixin for entities that can be deprecated.
  * [EgaAccessionMixin](EgaAccessionMixin.md) - Mixin for entities that can be assigned an ega_accession, in addition to GHGA accession.
  * [OntologyClassMixin](OntologyClassMixin.md) - Mixin for entities that represent an class/term/concept from an ontology.
- * [PublicationMixin](PublicationMixin.md) - Mixin for entities that can have one or more publications.

 ### Slots